 IAPA 1800D.
-Introduction to Corporate Law and Public Policy.
+Law and Public Policy.

 This course will give students an introduction to business organizations - the law that governs corporations and partnerships, how they raise money in the financial markets, and to explore the public policy issues that inform the regulation of business and finance.
 We will look at business organizations, law that governs how companies raise money, operation of the stock markets, insider trading, and the regulation of institutional investors including mutual funds, hedge funds and private equity funds.
 We will finish by taking up corporations as persons, their social obligations and the recent Supreme Court cases on corporations and the First Amendment.
-Overrides granted based on random drawing for 11 seniors and 8 juniors; to be eligible you must turn in the first week's assignment via canyas.
+Overrides granted based on random drawing for 11 seniors and 8 juniors; to be eligible you must turn in the first week's assignment and attend the first class.
+Put course in your cart to access the assignment via canvas.